Grelot/blog/content/articles/what-is-a-bad-programmer/index.md

 tags = ["career", "tech"]
 +++

 **Coding** refers to the act of writing instructions in a programming language.
 In that sense, the coder is also a programmer.
 Since a program in a computer is a set of instructions to execute specific tasks.
-Thus, a programmer is never alone, he is always working at the very least with the computer.
-Moreover, every program must serve a clear purpose: automating a routine task, performing repetitive or complex calculations, managing data, and so on.
-In bioinformatics, such programs are typically designed to transform raw biological data into formats that can be effectively used by other specialists for further analysis.
+The program must serve a clear purpose: automating a routine task, performing repetitive or complex calculations, managing data, and so on.
+In bioinformatics, programs are typically designed to transform raw biological data into formats that can be effectively used by other specialists for further analysis.
 <!-- more -->
-It's important to be aware that the program is not a static code but a living thing.
+The program is not a static code but a living thing.
 The environment around it can evolve, requirements may change, and the program must adapt accordingly to remain relevant and useful.
 To keep the program *alive* and functional, it requires programmers, users and reviewers.
 Therefore, the code will need to be modified and tested by anyone as often as needed.
+The code should be more than just a sequence of instructions for the computer to execute, it should also be a text that is easy for other humans to read.

 Best coding practices have been introduced to improve code readability (by other humans) and, consequently, ease program maintenance.
 In this context, *bad* or *good* code is, above all, code that either jeopardizes or saves the life of the program.